 - NB Security Guard Training – Provincial Requirements

 - Security Guard Licencing Fees For New Brunswick

 - Summary Of Main Duties

-To help you navigate thru the requirements for this highly sought after occupation we’ve created a comprehensive guide focusing on New Brunswick Security Guard Training.
+To help you navigate thru the requirements for this highly sought-after occupation we’ve created a comprehensive guide focusing on New Brunswick Security Guard Training.

-The Private Investigators and Security Services Act, 2011 defines security personel as “a person who guards or patrols or provides other security services for the purpose of protecting persons or property and includes a person who
+The Private Investigators and Security Services Act, 2011 defines security personnel as “a person who guards or patrols or provides other security services for the purpose of protecting persons or property and includes a person who

 - supervises and inspects security guards while they are guarding or patrolling, or

 - accompanies a guard dog while the dog is guarding or patrolling”.

 - only wear a uniform approved by the Registrar